Transitioning to Pio: a complete checklist for new Pio customers

 iPads, label printers and scanners

-Remember to buy iPads, label printers and scanners.
-Each port should have their own equipment.
+Remember to buy iPads, label printers, and scanners.
+Each port should have its own equipment.
 We also recommend that you use stands for your iPads.
-You can find our recommendations here: Recommended technical equipment

-Furniture and shelfs for Pio workstations
+Furniture and shelves for Pio workstations

-Make sure you have furniture for your work stations.
-See our examples here: Workstation recommendations
+Make sure you have furniture for your workstations.

-If you are planning to have items outside of Pio that are still connected to Pio app (these are called shelf items in Pio), make sure you have storage place near Pio grid for them.
-Read more about shelf items here: What is a shelf item?
+If you are planning to have items outside of Pio that are still connected to the Pio app (these are called shelf items in Pio), make sure you have a storage place near the Pio grid for them.

 Set up scanners